-  You realize that you could have opened the account all by yourself – no introducer needed!
-This means that the bank never required an “introduction” from a third party in the first place.
-The introducer just lied and told you that the bank requires an introduction, so they could make some money off of you.
+You realize that you could have opened the account all by yourself.
+No introducer required.
+This means that the bank never required an “introduction” in the first place.
+The introducer just lied and told you that the bank requires an introduction.
+Why?
+So they could make some money off of you.

-The rule of thumb these days, for most banks, is that if the bank accepts you through the introducer, they will accept you directly as well.
+There’s a rule of thumb that applies to most banks.
+If the bank accepts you through the introducer, they will accept you directly as well.

 In almost all instances, banks do not need an introducer.
 Even if the introducer says you do.

-Georgia is one jurisdiction where we have seen many service providers say that you need their special introduction services when, in fact, you do not.
+Georgia is one jurisdiction where we have seen many service providers offer introduction services.
+But, this isn’t necessary.
 In our Georgia Non-Resident Banking Report we explain how you can open accounts without any introducer or middlemen.
 We also explain how, in some instances, you can even open accounts remotely, all by yourself.

-You discover that you now have an expensive bank account at a low-quality bank that you can’t even use.
-Fees are high.
-They charge you for everything – sometimes even bank statements.
+You discover that you now have an expensive bank account at a low-quality bank.
+What’s worse is that you can’t even use it.
+The fees are high and the bank charges you for everything.
 Customer service is horrible.
-And, the bank doesn’t have the services that you need to transact affordably or run your business efficiently.
+And, the bank doesn’t have the services that you need.
+Meaning you can’t even transact affordably or run your business efficiently.

 This is the bread and butter of the bank introduction business.

 Some introducers will target low-caliber banks in undesirable jurisdiction.
-Others might target better banks in a higher-quality jurisdiction (e.g. US, Singapore, UK, Switzerland, Austria, etc).
+Others might target better banks in a higher-quality jurisdiction.
+Such places include the US, Singapore, UK, Switzerland, Austria, etc.

 But, the denominator is always the same: none of these banks actually require an “introduction” to open an account.

-On the rare occasion that you find a bank that does require an introduction from a third party, banks will reject international service providers that don’t have a local license.
+On the rare occasion that a bank does require an introduction, banks will reject international service providers.
+They will typically only deal with introducers that have a local license.
 Two such places where this is true are Mauritius and the Isle of Man.

-But even then, you can still find banks in these countries that will open accounts without an introducer, if you know where to look and what to do.
+But even then, you can still find banks in these countries that will open accounts without an introducer.
+You just need to know where to look and what to do.

 In either case, you paid for a service that you didn’t need.
 And, you probably paid a very high price.
 Usually between $500-$4500.
-It’s also worth noting that when you decide to close the account, you might have to pay a hefty closing fee as well.
+It’s also worth noting that when you close the account, you might pay a hefty closing fee as well.

-If you’re already a GlobalBanks Insider you can get started opening accounts right now by using the Insider Library and the Bank Database located inside the GlobalBanks platform.
+If you’re already a GlobalBanks Insider you can get started opening accounts right now.
+Access the Insider Library and the Bank Database located inside the GlobalBanks platform.

-Get access to GlobalBanks Insider, our private intelligence platform dedicated to helping you open offshore bank accounts and navigate the offshore banking world.
+Get access to GlobalBanks Insider, our private intelligence platform.
+It’s dedicated to helping you open offshore bank accounts and navigate the offshore banking world.

-You’ll also get the latest account opening strategies, access to GlobalBanks Database, discover secret backdoors into world-class banks, get real-time support from our banking analysts, and our library of banking reports from some of the best banking jurisdictions.
+You’ll also get the latest account opening strategies and access to GlobalBanks Database.
+It’s time to discover secret backdoors into world-class banks.
+Plus, you’ll get real-time analyst support and our reports covering the best banking jurisdictions.